 Emotional design app

-An emotional design app that comes to mind is a kanban app named Trello – to keep a track on tasks, simplifying communication and increasing work efficiency.
+An emotional design app that comes to mind is a Kanban app named Trello – to keep track of tasks, simplifying communication and increasing work efficiency.
 This collaborative app is very user-friendly.
 Trello also has a feature to share its board with outside collaborators.

 Keeping emotional design in mind, digital products like Trello help users achieve complicated tasks easily evoking positive emotions.

 By now, we have established that emotional design tries to make the user feel a certain way about a product or service.
 So, I found the following emotional design principles quite enlightening to offer a better user experience:

 One should use various elements appropriately to create different emotional experiences, enhancing the UX such as:

 - Using bright colors to evoke delightful emotions.